|

 patch panel (plug board) and then fed to the leftmost entry disc (ED1).

-The current then passes the 5 cipher wheels, until it hits the rightmost
+The current then passes the 5 cipher rotors, until it hits the rightmost

 entry disc (ED2).

-As each wheel has 30 contacts (rather than just 10), 20 contacts are looped
+As each rotor has 30 contacts (rather than just 10), 20 contacts are looped

 back (much like a reflector).
 This principle is known as re-entry